-Born on February 13, 1997, in Los Angeles, California, Michael Joseph Jackson Jr., also known as "Prince," is the first child of pop star Michael Jackson.
-His biological mother is Debbie Rowe, the former wife of Michael Jackson.
-Rowe signed over custody of Michael Joseph and his biological sister, Paris Michael Katherine, after Rowe and Michael Jackson divorced in 1999.
-Michael Jr. graduated from the Buckley School in 2015.
+Michael Joseph Jackson Jr., also known as "Prince," is the first child of pop star Michael Jackson.
+His biological mother is Debbie Rowe, the former wife of Jackson.
+Rowe signed over custody of Prince and his sister, Paris Michael Katherine, after Rowe and Jackson divorced in 1999.

 Father's Death and Later Years

-Michael's father, Michael Jackson, suffered cardiac arrest at his home in Los Angeles on June 25, 2009.
-He died shortly thereafter, at the age of 50.
-Following his father's death, Michael Jr., who was 12 years old at the time, came under the legal guardianship of his grandmother, Katherine Jackson.
-Katherine became the legal guardian of Michael Jackson's other siblings, Paris Michael Katherine and Prince Michael "Blanket" Jackson, as well.
+Michael suffered cardiac arrest at his home in Los Angeles on June 25, 2009, and died shortly thereafter, at the age of 50.
+Following his father's death, Prince, who was 12 years old at the time, came under the legal guardianship of his grandmother, Katherine Jackson.
+Katherine became the legal guardian of Prince and his siblings.

-Michael Jr. and his siblings largely stayed out of the public spotlight, appearing publicly only a few times since Michael Jackson's death.
-However, Michael Jr., Paris and Blanket did speak to their father's fans in 2009, during his funeral service.
-They also spoke at the Grammy Awards in January 2010, accepting a posthumous Lifetime Achievement Award for their father.
+Prince and his siblings largely stayed out of the public spotlight, appearing publicly only a few times since Michael's death including at the 2010 Grammy Awards, accepting a posthumous Lifetime Achievement Award for their father.

 Believing that A.E.G.
-Live — the entertainment company that promoted Michael Jackson's planned comeback series, "This Is It," in 2009 — had failed to effectively protect the singer while he was under Murray's care, the Jackson family decided to take legal action against the company.
-Katherine Jackson officially filed a wrongful death lawsuit against A.E.G. with Michael Jr., Paris and Blanket, and the trial began in April 2013.
-Lawyers sought up to $1.5 billion — an estimation of what Michael Jackson could have earned over the months since his death, if he were alive—in the case, but, in October 2013, a jury determined that A.E.G. wasn't responsible for Michael's death.
+Live — the entertainment company that promoted Michael's planned comeback series, "This Is It," in 2009 — had failed to effectively protect the singer while he was under Murray's care, the Jackson family decided to take legal action against the company.
+Katherine officially filed a wrongful death lawsuit against A.E.G. with Prince, Paris and Blanket, and the trial began in April 2013.
+Lawyers sought up to $1.5 billion — an estimation of what Michael could have earned over the months since his death, if he were alive — in the case, but, in October 2013, a jury determined that A.E.G. wasn't responsible for Michael's death.
 "Although Michael Jackson's death was a terrible tragedy, it was not a tragedy of A.E.G.
 Live's making," said Marvin S. Putnam, A.E.G.'s lawyer.

 Foray into Entertainment

-In 2013 Michael Jr. made his first foray into being a media personality.
-He served as a guest correspondent for the entertainment news program Entertainment Tonight.
-On the show, Michael Jr. interviewed James Franco, Zach Braff and director Sam Raimi about their film Oz the Great and Powerful.
-He has expressed an interest in getting more involved in show business, telling Entertainment Tonight that "I'm looking to become well-rounded as a producer, director, screenwriter and actor."
+In 2013 Prince made his first foray into being a media personality.
+He served as a guest correspondent for Entertainment Tonight and has expressed an interest in getting more involved in show business: "I'm looking to become well-rounded as a producer, director, screenwriter and actor."

-“Music is a big part of my life,” Jackson told the LA Times in 2016.
+Prince has also said that "music is a big part of my life.”
 “It shaped who I am because of my family, but I’ve always wanted to go into production.
-My dad would ask me what I wanted to do and my answer was always producing and directing.”
+My dad would ask me what I wanted to do and my answer was always producing and directing,” he told the LA Times in 2016.